rust-lang/rust/doc/tutorial-borrowed-ptr.md

 In fact, the compiler can apply the same kind of reasoning to any memory that is _(uniquely) owned by the stack frame_.
-So we could modify the previous example to introduce additional unique pointers and structs, and the compiler will still be able to detect possible
+So we could modify the previous example to introduce additional owned pointers and structs, and the compiler will still be able to detect possible
 mutations: